tvpollet/tvpollet.github.io/thesis_topics.md

 ### Visualisations in standard psychology text books.

 Bar charts can hide a lot of information.
 Yet, they are often the default (and while I am hopefully improving, they are also common in my papers).
 In this project, you will explore and examine the type of figures used in psychology text books.
-We will focus on a subdiscipline such as evolutionary psychology.
+We will focus on a subdiscipline such as evolutionary psychology or consumer psychology, for example.

 ![Bar charts](https://pagepiccinini.files.wordpress.com/2016/02/barplot_psa1.jpg){: .center-image }